Dortmund v Paris Champions League preview: where to watch, predicted line-ups, team news

 • International team-mates:

-Mario Götze, Julian Brandt, Nico Schulz, Mats Hummels, Marco Reus & Thilo Kehrer, Julian Draxler (Germany)
+Mario Götze, Julian Brandt, Nico Schulz, Mats Hummels, Marco Reus & Thilo Kehrer, Julian Draxler, Emre Can (Germany)

 Thorgan Hazard, Axel Witsel & Thomas Meunier (Belgium)